sharon-chx/BudgetSystemProject/README.md

 	A. upload data

-	B. edit an entry
+	B. delete an expense entry

 5. Compare Scenarios

-	A. compare P&L
+	A. compare P&L of two scenarios